Mandatory Professional Liability for Police Officers: How Insurance Can Step Up According to This Criminal Law Scholar

 At one time, there was no requirement that doctors carry insurance.
 Now malpractice is a big part of the insurance market.

 This system isn’t solely punitive.
 It’s the carrot and stick.

-When the first indication of potentially dangerous policing comes in, like a DUI, we hope the insurer would offer treatment for alcohol addiction.
+When the first indication of potentially dangerous policing comes in, like a DUI, we hope the insurer would offer treatment.
 The officer would get good points for treatment.
 If the officer says, “I don’t have a problem, I’m not getting treatment,” well, the premium goes up.